 Douglas Thompson handles class actions and complex litigation matters and represents institutions and others in related regulatory investigations.
 In addition, Mr. Thompson is the Managing Partner of the Los Angeles office.
 In this role, he leads initiatives focused on strategic growth, client service, diversity and professional development.
-Immediately prior to this role, Mr. Thompson led the firm's Class and Derivative Actions Client Service Group from 2011 through 2016.
-In that role, he oversaw the class action and complex litigation practice involving more than 125 lawyers and coordinated strategic initiatives related to that practice.
+From 2011 through 2016, Mr. Thompson led the firm's Class and Derivative Actions Practice Group.
+In that role, he oversaw the class action and complex litigation practice involving more than 125 lawyers and coordinated strategic initiatives and innovation related to that practice.

 Mr. Thompson has counseled clients with respect to regulatory and government agency investigations and other complex commercial disputes.
 He has represented clients both in defending and asserting unfair competition, breach of contract, and trade secret claims, as well as claims for alleged violations of representation and warranties.

-Mr. Thompson has counseled clients in implementing quantitative risk assessment protocols, electronic discovery/ESI protocols, preferred litigation provider networks, and legal matter management technology.
+Mr. Thompson has counseled clients in implementing quantitative risk assessment protocols, electronic discovery/ESI protocols, preferred litigation provider networks, vendor management protocols, and legal matter management technology.
 He is experienced in developing alternative pricing for litigation and has represented class action clients under such arrangements.
 He also a leading supporter of the firm's mentoring, associate development and innovation programs, having presented several times at the Bryan Cave Leighton Paisner Business Academy and acted as a leader in the firm's TechX innovation incubator.

-Prior to joining the firm, Mr. Thompson spent more than a decade leading litigation and overseeing related legal administration in corporate law departments.
-In this capacity, he managed a national financial services institution’s portfolios of consumer finance, employment, commercial, and securities litigation.
+Prior to joining the firm, Mr. Thompson spent more than a decade leading litigation and related legal administration strategy in corporate law departments.
+In this capacity, he managed a national financial services institution’s portfolios of consumer finance, employment, commercial, and securities litigation and class actions.
 Mr. Thompson’s extensive in-house experience enables him to focus litigation strategy and resources to address the issues most critical to institutional clients.

 Prior to 2010, Mr. Thompson served as a panelist, moderator, or speaker for a variety of industry conferences, including the American Conference Institute’s Consumer Finance Litigation & Class Actions Conference, the Association of Corporate Counsel-Southern California’s MCLE Conference, the Mortgage Bankers Association of America’s National Servicing Conference, and the Mortgage Bankers Association of America’s Class Action Litigation Working Groups.